Separation anxiety is a distressing condition for dog and owner, and often even other people in the community.

 Good habits can tip things in your favour.
-Walk your dog off-lead to burn mental and physical energy before you leave so that the dog’s more likely to be settled when you leave and less likely to need to take out its excess energy and stress on your home.
+Walk your dog off-lead to burn mental and physical energy before you leave.
+The dog will be more likely to be settled when you leave and less likely to need to take out his excess energy and stress on your home.

 Control your resources